Victorbjay/Quests/Faceless.md

 # COMPLETE NIGERIAN FACELESS YOUTUBE GUIDE
 ## Free AI Tools & Exact Prompts from Scratch to Upload
+In the glowing heart of Neo-Lagos, where neon bleeds into the night… a message finds me.
+'Water Corp Conspiracy Exposed.'
+They’re controlling us all.
+My fingers fly across the code.
+The truth is buried deep… but not from me.
+Water pipes laced with nanites.
+Mind control.
+They want to own our thoughts.
+Alarms scream.
+Enforcers close in.
+Time to run.
+Through the crowd, past the lights — I weave like a shadow.
+They won’t catch Emka Jnr.
+Up the fire escape, rain in my face.
+The city watches.
+I won’t let it fall.
+One drone.
+One command.
+I breach their core.
+Shutdown begins… now.
+Their implants fail.
+They drop to their knees.
+Justice hits harder than any bullet.
+The water flows free again.
+Neo-Lagos breathes.
+And I walk into the dawn… unbroken.
 ---

 ## INTRODUCTION: Why This Works for Nigerian Creators